truncs/redtail/README.md

 ## Note: This is work in progress!
 Autonomous visual navigation components for drones using deep learning.
 This project is based on the original Redtail project by Nvidia see [wiki](https://github.com/NVIDIA-Jetson/redtail/wiki) and includes the changes needed to make it run with the [Arducopter flightcontroller firmware](http://ardupilot.org/copter/) based on the work of https://github.com/ArduPilot/redtail.
-It also incorporates the migration of all project components to Jetpack 4.2.2.
+It also incorporates the migration of all project components to Jetpack 4.2. and a number of enhancements for video streaming, ROS node control, YOLO, and so on.

 This project contains deep neural networks, computer vision and control code, hardware instructions and other artifacts that allow users to build a drone which can autonomously navigate through highly unstructured environments like forest trails, sidewalks, etc. The original Nvidia TrailNet DNN for visual navigation is running on NVIDIA's Jetson embedded platform. [arXiv paper](https://arxiv.org/abs/1705.02550) describes TrailNet and other runtime modules in detail.